Tech Stack

 Bayesian Truth Serum

-Bayesian Truth Serum is a peer-prediction idea for subjective questions where there is no hidden objective answer.
+Bayesian Truth Serum (BTS) is a peer-prediction idea for subjective questions where there is no hidden objective answer.
 Instead of asking only "what do you think?", BTS also asks raters what they expect other raters to say.
 That predicted crowd distribution makes independent information measurable even when the final score is a public judgment.

 LREP Staking